johsteffens/About-Me/README.md

 1. **I am mistaken.**
 2. **Everyone else is mistaken!**   *<sub>... and I am due for the next Nobel Price ...</sub>*

+**Q:** Do you see yourself more as inventor or more as reasearcher.
+**A:** **I think one implies the other: Good reserach requires creative thinking outside the box to find solutions to given problems; this inspires inventions.
+A good invention involves significant reasearch.**

 ## About Software Patents